Azure-Samples/azd-functions-sharepoint-webhooks/http-requests-collection/README.md

+# HTTP requests for the Azure function app

-Open this collection with HTTP debugger [Bruno](https://www.usebruno.com/) to execute the HTTP requests.
+Open this collection with HTTP debugger [Bruno](https://www.usebruno.com/) to call your Azure function app and manage your webhooks.

 ## Prerequisites